ericmasiello/front-end-learning-guild/react-components-done-well/slides.md

 ---

+### Composability Example

+Note:

+[ Eric adds example with PackageCards here ]

+---

 ## Styles

 * 1 component : 1 style file
-* Think generically (component should be able to exist in a vacuum)
+* Think generically (component should exist in a vacuum)
 * Component is responsible for importing its styles

 ```js